shenmishajing/linux-0.11-lab/README.md

 ## Build on Mac OS X

-**Note**: A simpler method is use Docker Toolbox with our Dockerfile, see [Build on the other systems](#build-on-other-systems-include-mac-os-x-windows)
+**Note**: A simpler method is using Docker Toolbox with our Dockerfile, see [Build on the other systems](#build-on-other-systems-include-mac-os-x-windows)

 ### Mac OS X Setup